etherben/project/Project/README.md

 Or press ctrl + c in the command line

 ## Importing Mock Transactions:
-There is a pre-made file named InterimMockTransactions.csv that contains 40 mock transactions.
+There is a pre-made file named MockTransactions.csv that contains one years worth of mock transactions.
 This file can be imported into the application once it's running.